oliviazino/elc-website/clubs.md

 nav: First Year
 ---
 <p class="lede"> Below you will find a table populated
-with  contact information for a variety of diffenrent engineering societies here on campus.
+with  contact information for a variety of different engineering societies here on campus.
 Reach out to the contact of the society you are interested in. </p>
 <table>
   <thead>